 With MailChimp, you can send 10,000 emails monthly for free until your customer base exceeds 2000.
 As soon as that happens, you’ll need to spend $9.99 for 500 contacts and 500,000 emails (monthly).

-8. Site Security
+8. Site Security – WooCommerce Pricing

 Although your web host should offer you some protection, you have to add an extra layer of security yourself.
 If you are new to WooCommerce, you are most likely on a shared WordPress hosting platform.
 Shared hosting, although cheap, is the most vulnerable of all hosting plans.

-To keep your site safe, employ the services of a Website Protection plugin like Sucuri, WordFence, SiteLock, etc. they will keep you safe from brute force attacks and other security threats.
+To keep your site safe, employ the services of a Website Protection plugin like Sucuri, WordFence, SiteLock, etc. They will keep you safe from brute force attacks and other security threats.

 Although these services are usually free to start, you may decide to pay to get added security features.
 The basic Sucuri plan costs about $200/year.

-9. Payment Processing
+9. Payment Processing – WooCommerce Pricing

 The WooCommerce plugin does not come with an inbuilt payment processor.
 You need to integrate one into your WordPress website.
 In order to start receiving payments on your WooCommerce website, download the free plugins for Square, Paypal, or Stripe.
 They are some of the most common payment processors we have.

-These platforms charge you per transaction.
+In addition, these platforms charge you per transaction.
 On each paypal or stripe transaction, you’ll be charged 2.9% + 50cent.

 For a start, placing social media buttons on your WooCommerce site is a good idea.
 Many low-cost (usually free) social media plugins can be used to achieve this.